The Bank of Tampa

 • Ask you to verify your card or account number.
 Such e-mails are not sent by legitimate entities.

-• Link to websites.
+• Links to websites.
 Such sites can look legitimate, but may collect data or put spyware on your computer.

 Additionally, if you are planning any travel abroad, please inform us at (813) 872-1200 or contact your banking office so that purchases and withdrawals made overseas will not be flagged as suspicious.
-Informing us of travel overseas will ensure uninterrupted use of your Visa Check and/or Credit Card.
+Informing us of travel overseas will ensure uninterrupted use of your Visa Debit Card and/or Visa Credit Card.

 Finally, it is important to be diligent in monitoring your card account activity.
 Please contact us immediately at (813) 872-1200 if you identify any fraudulent transactions.